It is presumed at law that a person appearing before a court has the capacity to enter a plea.

 • follow the course of the trial;

-• understand the substantial effect of any evidence that may be given in support of the prosecution; or
+• understand the substantial effect of the prosecution’s evidence; or

-• give instructions to their legal practitioner (s 6 CMIUTA).
+• give instructions to their legal practitioner (s 6 CMIUT Act).

-Note: a person who is suffering from memory loss is considered fit to stand trial (s 6(2) CMIUTA).
+Note that a person who is suffering from memory loss is considered fit to stand trial (s 6(2) CMIUT Act).

-When a person is found unfit to plead – and the judge determines that the defendant is unlikely to become fit within the next 12 months – a court may adjourn the matter or hold a special hearing (ss 12–18 CMIUTA) to determine whether the person would be found:
+When a person is found unfit to plead – and the judge determines that the defendant is unlikely to become fit within the next 12 months – a court may adjourn the matter or hold a special hearing (ss 12–18 CMIUT Act) to determine whether the person would be found:

 • not guilty of the offence;